code-423n4/2023-01-rabbithole-findings/data/zadaru13-Q.md

 - [L-01] Use safeTransferOwnership instead of transferOwnership function
 - [L-02] Test coverage is only at 89%, where it should be 100%
+- [L-03] INITIALIZE() FUNCTION CAN BE CALLED BY ANYBODY
+- [L-04] LOSS OF PRECISION DUE TO ROUNDING
 - [N-01] pragma solidity ^ should not be used
 - [N-02] abi encode
 - [N-03] Rename nonClaimableTokens variable
+- [N-04] INCLUDE RETURN PARAMETERS IN NATSPEC COMMENTS
 - [S-01] Generating Perfect Code Headers

 ## [L-01] Use safeTransferOwnership instead of transferOwnership function